Content by: Erin Nugent, RD

 4. Label milk with the date it was pumped before placing in the freezer.

-6. Safely thaw frozen milk by placing it in a bowl of warm water, or place in the fridge overnight.
+6. Safely thaw frozen milk by placing it in a bowl of warm water or refrigerate overnight.

 6. Gently swirl milk after thawing to mix in the fatty parts that have separated.

-7. Never microwave milk, as this can create hot pockets that can potentially burn your baby’s mouth.
+7. Never microwave milk!
+Microwaving can create hot pockets that potentially burn your baby’s mouth.
 Microwaving also breaks down nutrients in the milk.

 ❓Did you know the back of the refrigerator offers improved consistency of cooling temperature?